freyamade/github-user-languages/README.md

 I'm also not that great at writing READMEs so help with this one would be very welcome!

+## Boilerplate
+Boilerplate used to set up this project can be found at https://github.com/chibat/chrome-extension-typescript-starter

 ## License
 MIT